frankdekker/phpmd/documentation/index.rst

     </file>
   </pmd>

-You can pass a file name or a directory name containing PHP source code to PHPMD.
+You can pass a comma-separated string with list of file names or a directory names, containing PHP source code to PHPMD.

 The PHPMD Phar distribution includes the rule set files inside its archive, even if the "rulesets/codesize.xml" parameter above looks